semrush/intergalactic/website/docs/patterns/validation-form/validation-form.md

 @## How validation works

 - Validation in forms and filters can be performed simultaneously by `unFocus` and `Submit`. _This option does not apply to forms with limits — use only `Submit` for them._
-- Do not validate by `unFocus` ab empty fields in which user has not entered a value.
+- Do not validate empty fields (in which user has not entered a value) by `unFocus`.

 > Since form validation can be performed by clicking on a button, it is not recommended to set the main buttons to `disabled` state.
 This creates a false impression that the form or filter doesn't work at all.